darktable-org/dtdocs/content/overview/workflow/export.md

 Choose which images you want to export (if you are in the lighttable view), open the export module, set _target storage_ to "file on disk" and select a location to save your images -- by default, they will be exported to a "darktable" directory within the directory that contains your Raw file(s).
 Choose a "file format" of JPEG and keep the default settings.

 Finally, click the "export" button to save your processed images in the selected location.

+_**Note:** While JPEG is useful for most purposes, if you wish to perform further edits in a raster editor like GIMP or Krita, it is normally better to export in tiff format._